Britteco

 The foam system is water-based and environmentally considerate, with biodegradable characteristics and no known ecotoxic effects once cured.
 In suitable applications, the cured material may also be incorporated into ground improvement works where appropriate.

 Foam filling is significantly lighter, faster to install, and creates less pressure on surrounding structures compared with concrete or grout-based methods.
-It is particularly useful in confined spaces, underground assets, and projects where excavation needs to be minimised.
+It is particularly useful in confined spaces, underground assets, and projects where excavation needs to be minimised or avoided entirely.

 The foam is designed for long-term underground stability in suitable dry conditions.
 It offers minimal shrinkage, strong resistance to hydrocarbons and mineral oils, and a design life of at least 150 years in suitable dry underground conditions.